-(6) Teams consisting of NO MORE THAN FIVE students (preferably combining individuals from different majors and nationalities) will identify a corporation that faced a dilemma relating to the management of corporate diplomacy (examples below) and draft a 15-20 page paper on the problem faced and strategy pursued by its management.
+(6) Team project submission (30%).
+Teams consisting of ideally three and no more than four students (preferably combining individuals from different majors and nationalities) will identify a corporation that faced a dilemma relating to the management of corporate diplomacy (examples below) and draft a 15-20 page paper on the problem faced and strategy pursued by its management.
 In your team's own words, you will identify and discuss the nature of the conflict between the corporation, the host country governments and its constituents including any relevant multilateral agencies or non-governmental actors; provide detail on the specific conflict, assess the contending forces faced by the firm, detail the company's strategy (or strategic options) and assess the choices made (or make a recommendation).
-Papers should be written in a clear and concise manner and integrate material from multiple primary and secondary sources including local press accounts, company documents, local analysis, Text should be double-spaced with 1" margins in a 12-point times new roman font.
-References, tables, charts and figures do not count towards the page limit but should be used only when they complement the text.
+Papers should be written in a clear and concise manner and integrate material from multiple primary and secondary sources including local press accounts, company documents, local analysis, etc. Text should be double-spaced with 1" margins in a 12-point Times New Roman font.
+References, tables, charts and figures do not count towards the page limit and should be used only when they complement the text.